Hi! I'm Amelia.

 What went wrong when I tried SO hard to follow all the rules that lead to health and success?

-I’m now an integrative health and life coach, entrepreneur, consultant, podcaster, and veterinarian passionate about speaking out about the root causes that are making so many of us unhealthy and unhappy and providing resources and programs.
+I’m now an integrative health and life coach, entrepreneur, consultant, speaker, podcaster, veterinarian, and advocate for positive change passionate about raising awareness of the root causes that are making so many of us unhealthy, unhappy, and overextended and providing resources and programs to help you find the sustainable and fulfilling path that lights you up instead of burns you out.

 What I've Learned: